 TP: That was a better method for me.
 I was probably overstating it when I said that maps didn’t work for me.
-But focusing solely on visual learning was not successful for me.
-Once I went to audio bombardment and very exhaustive note taking it really began to work.
+But focusing solely on visual learning was not successful.
+Once I went to audio bombardment and very exhaustive note taking, it really began to work.

 TG: Going to the service exam, what part of the practical was hardest for you?

 TP: Something you said once when you came up to Seattle to work with my group finally got me in the right mode.
 Before I just couldn’t get into character.
 I really struggled.
 I’d think this (the exam) isn’t real, I’m so stiff and wooden.
 Then you said something like, “we just want to be taken care of like we’re at a restaurant.”
 And that made all the difference in the world.
 So when I drop a little bit of red on the table cloth or I’m less than perfect at the job, I rise above and embrace the fact that I made a mistake and get better and keep going.
 That was really useful for me.

 The whole thing for the exam is that people worry about what’s going to happen and they think about “what wines are they going to pour me” or “what questions are they going to ask me.”
 If you’re thinking like that you’re just not going to be successful.
 I found that out the hard way as it took me four times to pass the exam.
 Ask me anything you want and make me do anything you want and I’ll persevere.
 I’ll persevere with style and class and I may not answer every question but I’ll carry myself like a Master.
 That’s when you know the difference.